payara/Payara-Community-Documentation/documentation/user-guides/upgrade-payara.md

 # Upgrade Payara Server

-The answer to the question of “how do I upgrade?” is always “it depends” because everyone’s situation is going to be slightly different.
-This blog will cover some of the most straightforward ways which should apply in the majority of cases.
+There are two valid methods of fully upgrading to a new release of Payara Server.
 Either of the following two methods would work in most circumstances:

 * Backing up and restoring the existing configuration to a new installation